gauravdeshmukh/FileSharing/README.md

 File Sharing App
 ================

-It is a aimple application for uploading and downloading files, written in QT.
+It is a simple application for uploading and downloading files, written in QT.